fearlessfreap24/calculator/README.md

 This will be tweeked accordingly as I progress in the functionality.

 The GUI elements will be tweeked once the functionality is mostly complete.

+To Do:

+add keyListener funcuionality to relevant keyboard keys

+straighten gui buttons to grid(?)